Elim Meshchersky: Notable works

-To improve the image of the Russian Empire, he began to cooperate with many French metropolitan publications (such, Le Panorama Littéraire de l'Europe').
+To improve the image of the Russian Empire, he began to cooperate with many French metropolitan publications (such, Le Panorama Littéraire de l'Europe).
 There Meshchersky publishes two articles.
 One is dedicated to Russian satire, the other to folk poetry.

-In the magazine Revue européen par les rédacteurs du Correspondant' his article appeared, the author of which was listed as 'Un russe des vous abonnés' - ('Your Russian subscriber').
+In the magazine Revue européen par les rédacteurs du Correspondent, his article appeared, the author of which was listed as Un russe des vous abonnés ("Your Russian subscriber").

-He asks literary critics in personal correspondence to show sympathy or at least impartiality towards Russia.'
+He asks literary critics in personal correspondence "to show sympathy or at least impartiality towards Russia".

-The Journal 'général de l'introduction publiqué et des cours scientifique et littéraire' published an article On Education in the Russian Empire', claiming that the Russian government had spies in universities watching students and teachers.
+The Journal général de l'introduction publiqué et des cours scientifique et littéraire published an article On Education in the Russian Empire, claiming that the Russian government had spies in universities watching students and teachers.
 Meshchersky brought several issues of the Journal of the Ministry of Public Education to the editorial office to show what the Russian government is concerned about the education of its subjects.
 Owing to the influence of Meshchersky, the attitude of this newspaper towards Russia changed.

-At the same time, he published his notes on primary education in France, on French writers and philosophers - Alphonse de Lamartine, Arnie Lacordin, a review of one issue of the magazine Panorama littéraire de l'Europe', notes on morality in Christianity, on the French Catholic University, and progressive religiosity in France.
+At the same time, he published his notes on primary education in France, on French writers and philosophers – Alphonse de Lamartine, Arnie Lacordin, a review of one issue of the magazine Panorama littéraire de l'Europe, notes on morality in Christianity, on the French Catholic University, and progressive religiosity in France.